-The PSSSB Veterinary Inspector Syllabus 2026 encompasses all critical subjects and core topics required for the upcoming written examination.
-We have compiled a comprehensive, section-wise syllabus, complete with the latest exam pattern and marking scheme, to streamline your study efforts.
+The PSSSB Veterinary Inspector Syllabus 2026 encompasses all critical subjects and core topics for the upcoming written examination.
+We have provided a comprehensive section-wise breakdown, including the official exam pattern and marking scheme, to ensure your study strategy is both efficient and effective.

 PSSSB Veterinary Inspector Syllabus and Exam Pattern 2026